My rating: 4 of 5 stars

 Black identity in America, internally and moment by moment, is a perpetually turbulent state of being, death-haunted, and full of fear and rage…

 What I think I have discovered about Martin Amis is that these statements, the racist one and the anti-racist one, are functionally the same.
 He’s not a political thinker.
 He has nothing useful to say about politics.
-He says Hitler’s bad, Stalin’s bad, terrorism’s bad, racism’s bad, Trump’s bad, blah blah blah, with occasional detours into horrorism when the liberal consensus takes a similar turn.
+He says Hitler’s bad, Stalin’s bad, terrorism’s bad, racism’s bad, Trump’s bad, blah blah blah, with occasional detours into what he called horrorism when the liberal consensus takes a similar turn.
 He’s only a novelist (only! as if it weren’t the better thing to be).
 He channels the zeitgeist, or at least that of his class.
 In 2006 he transmitted the fashionable neoconservatism; in 2020 he transmits the fashionable Afropessimism—in both cases with the blunt, garbled, over-literalism of the boulevardier who picks up ideologies as objets d’art without understanding their inner logic.
 Which is just what a novelist should do.
 We read old novels to meet the ghosts of Christmases past, to study moeurs de province.
 But then the novelist shouldn’t play political pundit; it’s not his place; he has a better place prepared.

 But for all this bad blood between Amis and me, how I could resist Inside Story?
 Autofiction may annoy if I have no reason to care about the writer’s life and friends and family—to say nothing of the writer’s style.
 But an autofiction promising attendance at the deathbeds of the author’s mentor and father figure Saul Bellow and his best friend Christopher Hitchens, autofiction as funereal celebrity gossip—that is irresistible, at least to bad people like me.
 And Inside Story goes down easy, a lot easier than Hitch’s beloved Johnnie Walker Black.
 It’s also very strange.